ksadeleon-lgtm/KTunes/README.md

 ##🌟 How to Use------------
-Open index.html in a browser.
-Enjoy your music! 🎶
+Open this link in a browser: https://ksadeleon-lgtm.github.io/KTunes/ Enjoy your music! 🎶
 Each album or playlist folder contains an file NAME, which provides details about the playlist.